-- Hands-on programming projects covering software planning, design, implementation and testing. - Term exams covering competencies of each course as well as final examination. - 3.
+- 1. Hands-on programming projects covering software planning, design, implementation and testing. - 2.
+Term exams covering competencies of each course as well as final examination. - 3.
 Reading and presenting research papers covering the concept understanding and comprehension.

-BACHELOR OF SCIENCE (BS) IN APPLIED MATHEMATICS AND DATA SCIENCE

-(Delivery Location: Main Campus)
+BACHELOR OF SCIENCE (BS) IN APPLIED MATHEMATICS AND DATA SCIENCE (Delivery Location: Main Campus)

-Program Director: Sr. Catherine Grace Loggins, SCTJM, Visiting Assistant Professor of Physics

-Academic Credentials: PhD, Physics (Wayne State University), MA, Dogmatic Theology (Holy Apostles Seminary & College), MS Physics (Wayne State University), MS

-Electrical Engineering (Wayne State University), BS Electrical Engineering (University of Detroit Mercy)

-Contact Information: 305-474-6910; srcatherineg@stu.edu Program Advisor(s): Sr. Catherine Grace Loggins, SCTJM
+Program Director: Diana E. Woodward, Ph.D., Assistant Professor of Mathematics Academic Credentials: PhD, Mathematics (University of Utah), MA, Mathematics (University of Oxford), BA (Hons) Mathematics (University of Oxford) Contact Information: 305-628-6643; dwoodward@stu.edu Program Advisor(s): Diana E. Woodward, PhD

-Program Description: The Bachelor of Science (BS) in Applied Mathematics is designed to provide the student a solid background and general comprehension of the role and application of mathematics in various disciplines and areas requiring quantitative analysis.
-Students in the program are exposed to the concepts of higher mathematics with emphasis on the integration of theoretical, practical and computational viewpoints.
+Program Description: The Bachelor of Science (BS) in Applied Mathematics and Data Science is designed to provide the student a solid background and general comprehension of the role and application of mathematics in various disciplines and areas requiring quantitative analysis.
+Students in the program are exposed to the concepts of higher mathematics with emphasis on the integration of theoretical, practical, and computational viewpoints.
 The program integrates statistics, mathematics, computer science and data analysis to produce graduates with the skills needed to evaluate and interpret data.

-BS IN APPLIED MATHEMATICS AND DATA SCIENCE GENERAL EDUCATION REQUIREMENTS (GER)
+BS IN APPLIED MATHEMATICS AND DATA SCIENCE120 creditsGENERAL EDUCATION REQUIREMENTS (GER)36 credits